ethangutk/Hospital-SQL-Database/README.md

 ### ☁ Using Google Cloud Platform
 Unfortunately, I do not have access to the original Google Cloud Platform account I used to implement this database.
 Furthermore, I am writing this after I took the class, and thus the premium features expired.
 Nevertheless, I have the SQL queries used within google to create the tables in the schema.
-If you have a service provider that allows you to host databases using SQL, you can input the SQL queries below for yourself.
+If you have a service provider that allows you to host databases using SQL, you can input the SQL queries below.
 I know AWS and google are great providers, but Microsoft and Meta have services that will do the job.

 <p align="center">
   <img src="https://github.com/ethangutknecht/Hospital-SQL-Database/blob/main/Project%20Files/GoogleCloudScreenshot.png?raw=true">